-Introduction: I am republishing selected posts from Cohencentric (my former Leonard Cohen site), especially those offering information not available elsewhere, here on AllanShowalter.com.
+Introduction: I am republishing selected posts from Cohencentric (my former Leonard Cohen site), especially those offering information not available elsewhere, here on AllanShowalter.com (these posts can be found at Leonard Cohen).
 The following entry was originally posted Aug 16, 2017 on Cohencentric.com.

 Leonard Cohen’s Death

 Long after the event, I continue to receive questions about the cause of Leonard Cohen’s death.
 I am posting about two pertinent medical issues in hopes of resolving some of the confusion.
 Please be aware that this post reveals no facts about Leonard’s death that haven’t been previously published.
 Instead, I offer a physician’s take on the available information.

 Prior to Leonard’s death, it was well known that he suffered from cancer (a fact most famously reported by David Remnick in the New Yorker), and since then, reports have been published that specified the diagnosis as leukemia.1

 On Nov 16, 2017, Leonard’s manager, Robert Kory, issued a widely published statement2 about the cause of death: